 Pros and Cons EAZ LIFT 15″ Gooseneck Adapter Remote Release

 Pros: remote release feature.
-You may disconnect the fifth wheel trailer from the gooseneck hitch with a vigorous yank on the cable without putting yourself or anybody else in danger.
-It’s very useful on slanted ground.
+You may disconnect the fifth-wheel trailer from the gooseneck hitch with a vigorous yank on the cable without putting yourself or anybody else in danger.
+It’s beneficial on slanted ground.
 Also, all the hardware is included.
-You can install this T Built gooseneck adaptor yourself, certain that the fasteners will withstand the demands of pulling a hefty fifth-wheel trailer.
+You can install this T-built gooseneck adaptor yourself, certain that the fasteners will withstand the demands of pulling a hefty fifth-wheel trailer.
 Another advantage of the EAZ LIFT 15″ Gooseneck Adapter Remote Release is the gross towing weight capacity.
 This gooseneck adapter has a gross towing weight capacity of up to 25,000 pounds, making it a fantastic choice for operators who need to transport a big or highly loaded fifth-wheel trailer.

 Cons: The EAZ LIFT 15″ Gooseneck Adapter Remote Release has a maximum height of 15 Inches.
 Also, the remote release function isn’t designed to work with 17-inch screens.

-Can I Convert My Standard Fifth Wheel Hitch to Gooseneck?
+Can I Convert My Standard Fifth Wheel Hitch to a Gooseneck?

 Is it possible to convert a standard fifth-wheel hitch to a gooseneck hitch?
 Yes, you certainly can!
 To convert your 5th wheel to a gooseneck, you’ll need a gooseneck hitch and a gooseneck adaptor.

 You’ll get a regular gooseneck ball from the hitch.
 The hitch will next be inserted into the rails and secured with pins.